padwart/AchievementLife/README.md

 ## License

-This project is available under the MIT License.
+This project is available under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for details.